 2.19.
-A steel deflection plate (shown as a red triangle in Fig. 1) should be inserted into the borehole above the uppermost waste package.
+In the reference borehole disposal concept, a steel deflection plate (shown as a red triangle in Figure 1) should be inserted into the borehole above the uppermost waste package.
 This deflection plate (referred to as an anti-intrusion plate in Ref.
 [15]) should be designed and emplaced to prevent a drill bit from running into the waste packages if someone drilled into the borehole.
+In other borehole disposal concepts, the operating organization should consider installing a deflection plate and or other engineered components as necessary to reduce the probability of human intrusion.
 In the reference borehole disposal concept, the section of the borehole above the deflection plate is filled with cement-based backfill to within a few metres of the ground surface and the top section of the borehole above the backfill is filled with soil so that the borehole is undetectable without special equipment [15].
 Different materials and depth intervals can be used, but in all cases the operating organization should justify the choice of material and the design of disposal facility components, taking account of their intended purposes, safety functions and performance in the conditions of the disposal system.
 For example, depending on site-specific conditions, the operator could consider using clay-based backfills.